Skip to content

 Call-Site Fields

-When a step uses a custom type, config is input to the custom definition.
-It is not merged directly into builtin executor config.
+When a step uses a custom type, with is input to the custom definition.
+It is not merged directly into builtin executor configuration.

 Allowed call-site fields: name, id, description, depends, continue_on, retry_policy, repeat_policy, mail_on_error, preconditions, signal_on_stop, env, timeout_sec, stdout, stderr, log_output, worker_selector, output, approval.